162 dead as Indonesia quake topples homes, buildings, roads

-CIANJUR, Indonesia (AP) — Rescuers on Tuesday struggled to find more bodies from the rubble of homes and buildings toppled by an earthquake that killed at least 162 people and injured hundreds on Indonesia’s main island of Java.
+CIANJUR, Indonesia (AP) — Rescuers searched for bodies and survivors Tuesday in the rubble of buildings that collapsed in an earthquake that killed at least 162 people on Indonesia's main island of Java and injured hundreds more, overwhelming hospitals.

-More heavy equipment reached the hardest-hit city of Cianjur in the country’s most densely populated province of West Java, where the magnitude 5.6 land-based quake struck Monday afternoon.
-Terrified residents fled into the street, some covered in blood and debris.
+Excavators, trucks and other heavy equipment sent overnight reached the hardest-hit city of Cianjur, south of Jakarta.
+The city, in the country’s most densely populated province of West Java, was near the epicenter of magnitude 5.6 temblor Monday afternoon, which sent terrified residents fleeing into the streets, some covered in blood and debris.

-Damaged roads and bridges, power blackouts and lack of heavy equipment previously hampered Indonesia’s rescuers after the quake set off a landslide that blocked streets and buried several houses and motorists.

-Power supplies and phone communications have begun to improve in the quake-hit areas on Tuesday.
+One woman told The Associated Press when the earthquake hit her home in Cianjur, the building started “shaking like it was dancing.”

+“I was crying and immediately grabbed my husband and children,” said the woman, who gave her name only as Partinem.
+The house collapsed shortly after she escaped with her family.

+“We are maximizing operations at several points where it is suspected that there are still casualties.
+Our team is also trying to reach remote areas,” he said.
+"For us, all victims are a priority, our goal is to find them and save lives by getting them evacuated as soon as possible and get medical help.”

+With hospitals already overwhelmed, patients lay on stretchers and cots in tents set up outside, with intravenous drips in their arms as they awaited further treatment.

-Many of the dead were public school students who had finished their classes for the day and were taking extra lessons at Islamic schools when the buildings collapsed, West Java Gov. Ridwan Kamil said as he announced the latest death toll in the remote, rural area.
+Many of the dead were public school students who had finished their classes for the day and were taking extra lessons at Islamic schools when the buildings collapsed, West Java Gov. Ridwan Kamil said.

-Hospitals were overwhelmed by injured people, and the toll was expected to rise.
-No estimates were immediately available because of the area's far-flung, rural population, but many structures collapsed, and residents and emergency workers braced for grim news.
+Initial rescue attempts were hampered by damaged roads and bridges and power blackouts, and a lack of heavy equipment to help move the heavy concrete rubble.
+By Tuesday, power supplies and phone communications had begun to improve.

-“We are racing with time to rescue people,” Atmawidjaja said, adding that seven excavators and 10 large trucks have been deployed from neighboring Bandung and Bogor cities to continue clearing trees and soils that blocked roads linking Cianjur and Cipanas towns.
+“We are racing against time to rescue people,” Atmawidjaja said, adding that seven excavators and 10 large trucks had been deployed from neighboring Bandung and Bogor cities to continue clearing trees and soil that blocked roads.

-Cargo trucks carrying food, tents, blankets and other supplies from the capital, Jakarta, were arriving early Tuesday for distribution in temporary shelters.
+Cargo trucks carrying food, tents, blankets and other supplies from Jakarta were arriving early Tuesday in temporary shelters.
 Still, thousands spent the night in the open fearing aftershocks.

 “Buildings were completely flattened," said Dwi Sarmadi, who works for an Islamic educational foundation in a neighboring district.

-Roughly 175,000 people live in the town of Cianjur, part of a mountainous district of the same name with more than 2.5 million people.
+Roughly 175,000 people live in Cianjur, part of a mountainous district of the same name with more than 2.5 million people.
 Known for their piety, the people of Cianjur live mostly in towns of one- and two-story buildings and in smaller homes in the surrounding countryside.

 “I was working inside my office building.
 The building was not damaged, but as the quake shook very strongly, many things fell.
 My leg was hit by heavy stuff,” Sarmadi said.

-Hasan, a construction worker who, like many Indonesians, uses one name, is also one of the survivors that is being taken to the hospital.
+Hasan, a construction worker who, like many Indonesians uses one name, was also one of the survivors who was taken to the hospital.

 “I fainted.
-It was very strong," said Hasan.
+It was very strong," Hasan recalled.
 “I saw my friends running to escape from the building.
 But it was too late to get out and I was hit by the wall.”

-The magnitude 5.6 quake was at a depth of 10 kilometers (6.2 miles) below the Earth's surface, according to the U.S. Geological Survey.
+The quake struck at a depth of 10 kilometers (6.2 miles).
 It also caused panic in the greater Jakarta area, about a three hour-drive away, where high-rises swayed and some people evacuated.

-In many homes in Cianjur, chunks of concrete and roof tiles fell inside bedrooms.

-Shopkeeper Dewi Risma was working with customers when the quake hit, and she ran for the exit.

 The country of more than 270 million people is frequently struck by earthquakes, volcanic eruptions and tsunamis because of its location on the arc of volcanoes and fault lines in the Pacific Basin known as the “Ring of Fire.”